kjleitz/notes/learn_on_cloud9.md

 ## Setting file permissions

-To be able to properly use some of these tools, we need to manually set some of the permissions and owners of some of the recently installed files:
+To be able to properly use some of these tools, we need to manually set some of the permissions and ownership of some of the recently installed files:

  - `sudo chown root:staff /usr/bin`
  - `sudo chmod 0775 /usr/bin`